Default image for pages

-Focus: In this unit, students investigate the phenomenon of changes that data suggest may be occurring in the earth’s systems.
+In this unit, students investigate the phenomena of changes that data suggest may be occurring in the earth’s systems.
 The subtitle of this unit is How do changes in the Earth’s system impact our communities, and what can we do about it?
 Students are familiar with news reports that discuss a possible increase in floods and droughts, increased warming of the atmosphere, sea-level rising, and greenhouse gases.
-Is there a scientific basis for concerns, and if so what to these data tell us about changes in Earth’s systems?
-Students will analyze data and developed new questions as they come to an understanding of the nature of atmosphere shifts.
-Then they face the issue of what they can do to protect their communities form any possible, harmful changes in the future.
-This unit allows students to spend time working with classmates to analyze the shared experience, formulate new questions, and developing new strategies for answering them.
+Is there a scientific basis for concerns, and if so, what does this data tell us about changes in Earth’s systems?
+Students will analyze data and develop new questions as they come to an understanding of the nature of atmospheric shifts.
+Then students decide what they might do to protect their communities from any possibly harmful changes in the future.
+This unit allows students to spend time working with classmates to analyze their shared experience, formulate new questions, and develop new strategies for answering them.
 Students explore concepts that include the following:

 • Why are floods and droughts happening more often?